-- B. Preliminary Investigation and Charge. - 1.
-Upon receipt of a complaint, the Student Conduct Administrator shall determine whether there has been any preliminary investigation or inquiry into the facts underlying the complaint (for example, by the University of Richmond Police Department). - a.
+B. Investigation and Charge.

+- 1. Upon receipt of a complaint or a referral from a University Administrator, the Student Conduct Administrator shall determine whether there has been any prior investigation or inquiry into the facts underlying the complaint (for example, by the University of Richmond Police Department or the Title IX Coordinator or their designee). - a.
 If there has been a preliminary inquiry or investigation, the Student Conduct Administrator shall review the findings of that inquiry or investigation to determine whether a preliminary charge under the Standards of Student Conduct is warranted.
-The Student Conduct Administrator, at their sole discretion, may conduct a follow-up investigation in order to gain sufficient information to determine whether a preliminary charge is warranted. - b.
+The Student Conduct Administrator, at their sole discretion, may conduct a follow-up investigation in order to gain additional information to determine whether a preliminary charge is warranted. - b.
 In the process of assessing whether a preliminary charge is warranted, the Student Conduct Administrator, at their sole discretion, may seek the advice and counsel of individuals not involved in the potential hearing process.
 These individuals include but are not limited to University Police, University Counsel, and other administrators. - 2.
 The Student Conduct Administrator shall assign the complaint to the appropriate Conduct Officer.
 The Student Conduct Administrator shall share the preliminary charges and the findings of any inquiries or investigations conducted to that point with the Conduct Officer. - a.
-A complaint that may require the imposition of a No Contact Order and/or Interim Suspension, result in suspension of the Respondent as a possible sanction, or would result in a referral to the University Hearing Board shall be assigned to a Dean. - b.
+A complaint that may require the imposition of a No Contact Order and/or Interim Suspension, result in suspension of the Respondent as a possible sanction, or may result in a referral to the University Hearing Board shall be assigned to a Dean. - b.
 A complaint that involves an allegation of a Bias-Related Prohibited Conduct shall be referred to a Conduct Officer with the rank of Dean. - c.
 A complaint that involves students living in off-campus residences shall be referred to a Conduct Officer with the rank of Dean. - d.
-The Conduct Officer, at their sole discretion, may conduct follow-up or additional investigation in order to gain sufficient information to determine if the specific preliminary charges are appropriate or if additional charges are warranted. - In the process of determining appropriate and specific charges, the Conduct Officer, at their sole discretion, may seek the advice and counsel of individuals not involved in the potential hearing process.
+The Conduct Officer, at their sole discretion, may conduct follow-up or additional investigation in order to gain sufficient information to determine if the specific preliminary charges are appropriate or if additional or alternative charges are warranted. - i.
+In the process of determining appropriate and specific charges, the Conduct Officer, at their sole discretion, may seek the advice and counsel of individuals not involved in the potential hearing process.
 These individuals include but are not limited to University Police, University Counsel, and other administrators. - e.
 The final decision on whether a formal charge under the Standards of Student Conduct is warranted rests with the Conduct Officer.
 The Conduct Officer, at their discretion, may seek advice and counsel in the determination of formal charges.